 ‣ Find a co-writer.

 So let’s say you have this fabulous lyric.
-It’s got emotion and good song craft but you don’t play guitar or keyboards and can’t write the music.
-Or you’re a musician who doesn’t write lyrics and can’t take your melody to the next step.
+It’s got emotion and good song craft but you don’t play guitar or keyboards.
+Maybe writing melodies just isn’t your strength.
+Or you’re a musician who doesn’t write lyrics.
 Time to look for a co-writer!
-But before you do that…. write out your lyrics or record your melody.
-Indicate which section is the chorus, verse, and bridge.
-That’s a good start.

 Copyright your work

-Before you show your lyric or melody to a co-writer, enter it in a contest, or otherwise spread it around, it’s a good idea to copyright it with the Library of Congress.
-You’ll find a printable form, FAQ, and instructions at the Copyright Office Web site.
-There’s a fee for each form you file, but you can register groups of lyrics or songs on a single form.
-There’s also an e-filing service at the at the same web site.
-Just click on “Electronic Copyright office.”
-It’s cheaper!
+Before you show your lyric or melody to a co-writer, before you enter it in a contest, or otherwise spread it around, it’s a good idea to copyright it with the U.S. Library of Congress.
+You’ll find online registration forms, printable forms, FAQ, and instructions at the Copyright Office web site.
+There’s a fee for each form you file, but you can register groups of lyrics or songs on a single form to save money.

 Back to the hunt for collaborators…

-Idea #3: Go to the clubs and concerts in your area that feature local bands.
-When you find a band playing the kind of music you’re interested in, ask if they’re willing to work with an outside writer.
-When they tell you they write all their own songs, tell them you’d like to collaborate on songs you can pitch to publishers for other artists.
-They’ll be interested, believe me!
+Idea #3: Check out clubs in your area that feature local artists.
+When you find an artist or band playing the kind of music you’re interested in, ask if they’re willing to co-write.
+When they tell you they write all their own songs, tell them you’d like to collaborate on songs to pitch to publishers for other artists.
+They’ll be interested.

 Idea #4: Check out local music stores.
-They usually have a guitar or piano teacher or will put you in touch with one.
+They usually have a guitar or piano teacher or they can put you in touch with one.
 The teacher might be interested in writing with you or may know a student who is looking for a collaborator.

 ‣ The next step.